novuhq/novu/docs/docs/overview/quickstart/get-started-with-nextjs.md

 ## Next Steps

 Great job!
-If you've reached this point, you should now have successfully created a subscriber, and notification template, configured a channel provider, triggered a single notification, and sent an email notification.
+If you've reached this point, you should now have successfully created a subscriber, and notification workflow, configured a channel provider, triggered a single notification, and sent an email notification.

 To learn more about notifications and explore Novu's features and capabilities, check out: